scikit-learn/sklearn-pypi-package/README.md

 - if the `sklearn` package is used by one of your dependencies it would be great if you take some time to track which package uses `sklearn` instead of `scikit-learn` and report it to their issue tracker
-- as last resort, set the environment variable , `SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True` to avoid this error
+- as a last resort, set the environment variable `SKLEARN_ALLOW_DEPRECATED_SKLEARN_PACKAGE_INSTALL=True` to avoid this error

 # Brownout schedule